OpenLMIS/openlmis-referencedata/src/main/resources/db/demo-data/README.md

     * divo2 - has this role for EPI at home facility
     * rivo - has this role for EPI at home facility
     * vsrmanager1 - has this role for EPI at SN-CUAMBA-DIST/Cuamba district approval point
-    * chaz - has this role for CHAZ at Lusaka district approval point (CHAZ), Lusaka province approval point (CHAZ) and home facility
+    * chaz - has this role for ARV at Lilongwe district approval point (ARV) and home facility
 2. Store Manager
   * rights:
     * Requisitions View